kaaproject/kaa/doc/Tutorials/getting-started/collecting-data-from-a-device/index.md

 </div><div id="mqtt-client" class="tab-pane fade" markdown="1"><br>

 To run the below MQTT client on your PC, you will need [Python 3][python download] installed.
-To speed things up a little, you can also just [open and run it on Repl.it][collecting data from a device repl 1.3].
+To speed things up a little, you can also just [open and run it on Replit.com][collecting data from a device repl].

 Remember to initialize `APPLICATION_VERSION` and `ENDPOINT_TOKEN` variables your application version name and the endpoint token respectively.